 So, back to the main question again: Do cell phones give you cancer?
 The answer seems to be very clearly that a growing number of researchers are concluding that there is a real causal link between cell phone use and increased cancer risk.
 We will keep on posting the latest science-based reports.

 Cell phone technology, as well as all other EMF producing technology should be made safe for everybody to use.
-Until this happens, use common sense to minimize exposure and use protective tools to harmonize EMF radiation and so protect the body and support the immune system.
+Until this happens, use common sense to minimise exposure and use protective tools to harmonise EMF radiation and so protect the body and support the immune system.

 * Geoffry N. De Iuliis1,2, Rhiannon J. Newey2, Bruce V. King3, R. John Aitken1,2*